THUMMIMSKPANAH/FastApps/docs/06-API.md

 # API Integration

-Learn how to integrate external APIs into your Floydr widgets.
+Learn how to integrate external APIs into your FastApps widgets.

 ## Overview